logicalclocks/machine-learning-api/docs/templates/model-serving/project.md

         ```python
         import hsml
         conn = hsml.connection()
-        mr = conn.get_model_registry()
         ```

     !!! example "Connecting from Python environment"
-        To connect from an external Python environment you can provide the api_key_value directly:
+        To connect from an external Python environment you have to provide the api key, project name, and hostname for your Hopsworks cluster.
+Here, we pass the api key with the insecure api_key_value parameter:

         ```python
         import hsml